resource-watch/resource-watch/README.md

 Layouts should follow the same folder structure as pages.
 For example: if you need created your `myawesome` page in `pages/app/myawesome`, the layout for this page should be placed in `layouts/app/myawesome` and so on.

 ### **./components**
 Every component will be contained in its own folder with its name.
 A basic component will contain the component itself (`component.js`) and an entrypoint to it (`index.js`).
 If the component needs access to the store, we will provide it here, otherwise we will just import the component.
-Additional files could be `styles.scss` (containing component-scoped styles) and `constants.js` (component-scoped constants).
+Additional files such as `constants.js` (component-scoped constants) and others.

 ```
 ./components/sidebar/
    ./constants.js (not mandatory)
    ./component.js (mandatory)
    ./index.js (mandatory)
-   ./styles.scss (not mandatory)
 ```

 Try to make stateless component (unless it really needs it).
 This will make components easier to track and reuse.